 • Place the chicken in a large stockpot add all the ingredients Bring to a quick short boil, reduce heat to a low and simmer for 45 to 50 minutes, Skimming off any foam that rises to the top.

-5 lb whole chicken, 2 each carrot, 4 each celery stalks, 2 each garlic clove, 2 each bay leaf, 5 quarts water
+5 lb whole chicken, 2 carrot, 4 celery stalks, 2 garlic clove, 2 bay leaf, 5 quarts water

 • Remove chicken from the stock set aside to cool.
 Remove meat from chicken and set aside